ClemLasne/PanorpaX/Gene_expression_analysis/GE_quantification_normalisation.md

 For each of these 4 dataset, do the following:

-1. Create a new directory called **KalFiles** and containing exclusively the Kallisto gene expression dictories of interests.
+1. Create a new directory called **KalFiles** and containing exclusively the Kallisto gene expression directories of interests.

-(e.g. with heads)
+Content of the directory (e.g. with heads):
 ```ruby
 184786_MALE_1_HEAD
 184789_MALE_2_HEAD